Home Heat Pump Guide

 What About Neighbour Complaints?

-If you're worried about neighbours, the best approach is to talk to them before installation.
+The best approach is to talk to your neighbours before installation.
 Show them where the unit will go, explain the noise levels, and reassure them that the installer is following MCS noise standards.
-Most people are reasonable when consulted rather than surprised.
+For a balanced view of all the considerations, see our pros and cons guide.

 Noise Compared to What You Already Have